-To evaluate the properties of the public transportation network created by stop location, you can use the makefile target the vehicles would maintain a constant speed of CK gen_vehicle_speed.
+To evaluate the properties of the public transportation network created by stop location, you can use the makefile target

-C sl_eval_extended; true
+c sl_eval_extended; true

 is set, the following parameters will additionally be evaluated:

 - SK ptn_max_distance Maximal distance any demand point has to the stop nearest to it. - SK ptn_candidates Number of candidates considered as new stops during the stop location algorithm.